 If you have a keyword with a high CTR and a low Conversion Rate, limiting the audience who sees your ads to only those folks who have already visited your site.
 This cuts down on unfamiliar searchers who aren’t yet ready to act and limits your exposure to prospects who are both familiar with your brand and ready to act.

+It’s okay to be a quitter.
 In some instances, no matter what you do, a keyword just isn’t going to bring success.
 If you’ve exhausted your optimization options, pause a keyword and return to it later.
 Focus your efforts on areas in which you can incite positive change instead.